Codecademy/docs/content/html/concepts/tags/terms/iframe/iframe.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`<iframe>`** tag represents a container used to embed a second web page inside the current one.
+The **`<iframe>`** element represents a container used to embed a second web page inside the current one.
 It can be used for content from the same domain as the parent, or even from a second domain.

 ## Syntax